Child of deaf adult

-A child of deaf adult, often known by the acronym coda, is a person who was raised by one or more deaf parent or legal guardian.
-Ninety percent of children born to deaf adults can hear normally, resulting in a significant and widespread community of codas around the world, although whether the child is hearing, D/deaf, or HH (hard of hearing) has no effect on the definition.
-The acronym koda (kid of deaf adult) is sometimes used to refer to codas under the age of 18.
+A child of deaf adult, often known by the acronym CODA, is a person who was raised by one or more deaf parents or legal guardians.
+Ninety percent of children born to deaf adults are not deaf, resulting in a significant and widespread community of CODAs around the world, although whether the child is hearing, deaf, or hard of hearing has no effect on the definition.
+The acronym KODA (kid of deaf adult) is sometimes used to refer to CODAs under the age of 18.

 The term was coined by Millie Brother who also founded the organization CODA, which serves as a resource and a center of community for children of deaf adults as an oral and a sign language, and bicultural, identifying with both deaf and hearing cultures.
-Codas often navigate the border between the deaf and hearing worlds, serving as liaisons between their deaf parents and the hearing world in which they reside.
+CODAs often navigate the border between the deaf and hearing worlds, serving as liaisons between their deaf parents and the hearing world in which they reside.

-The coda identity
+CODA identity

-Many codas do not identify with the "hearing world" or the "deaf world".
-Rather, they simply identify as codas: a bridge between the two "worlds" as they often find themselves in the middle of two.
-While codas might find some similarities between themselves and their hearing peers, they might also find that their upbringing within the Deaf community and culture sets them apart.
-Codas with cochlear implantation are often even more mixed between these worlds.
+Many CODAs do not identify with the "hearing world" or the "deaf world".
+Rather, they simply identify as CODAs: a bridge between the two "worlds" as they often find themselves in the middle of two.
+While CODAs might find some similarities between themselves and their hearing peers, they might also find that their upbringing within the Deaf community and culture sets them apart.
+CODAs with cochlear implantation are often even more mixed between these worlds.
 They communicate with their families through signing but with the hearing world through talking.